nabsul/WordPressPluginAnalytics/README.md

 Here are the commands/steps for running this tool:

-- `dotnet run download [wordpress/plugins]` to copy WordPress and all the plugins to blob storage
+- `dotnet run download` to copy WordPress and all the plugins to blob storage
-- `dotnet run extract [wordpress/plugin]` to extract hook usage from WordPress and the plugins
+- `dotnet run extract` to extract hook usage from WordPress and the plugins
-- `dotnet run datalake upload [file] [destination]` to upload the two extraction files to Data Lake storage
+- `dotnet run datalake upload` to upload the two extraction files to Data Lake storage
 - `dotnet run datalake submit` to run the Analytics job
-- `dotnet run datalake download [file]` to download the results from Data Lake storage
+- `dotnet run datalake download` to download the results from Data Lake storage